Eggnog Cheesecake

-This creamy Eggnog Cheesecake has a luxurious texture, gingersnap crust, and deliciously spiced eggnog flavor.
-It’s a stunning dessert for your Christmas dinner parties or family celebrations.
+This creamy eggnog cheesecake has a luxurious texture, gingersnap crust, and spiced eggnog flavor.
+It’s a stunning dessert for your Christmas dinner parties.

 For the Gingerbread Crust

 The crust is made with gingersnap cookie crumbs, a little brown sugar and melted butter.
-You want the gingersnap cookies to be very crispy as opposed to being soft and chewy in order to make the crust crunchy and sturdy.
-I typically use storebought gingersnap wafers because it saves time and they’re very crispy.
+You want the gingersnap cookies to be very crispy – as opposed to soft and chewy – so that the crust is crunchy and sturdy.
+I typically use store bought gingersnaps because it saves time and they’re very crispy.

 For the Creamy Eggnog Cheesecake Filling

-Pro Tip: Always use full-fat, brick-style cream cheese when making cheesecake.
-Take the cream cheese out of the fridge about 20-30 minutes before getting started so it’s room temperature.
+Always use full-fat, brick-style cream cheese when making cheesecake.
+Take the cream cheese, eggs and eggnog out of the fridge about 30 minutes before getting started so that they’re at room temperature before mixing the ingredients together.
 Room temperature ingredients make the cheesecake batter mix together evenly without lumps in the batter.

 Baking & Cooling the Cheesecake

 This eggnog cheesecake is baked using the water bath method.
-This means that the outside of the springform pan is wrapped aluminum foil, then placed in a large roasting pan.
-Boiling water is poured in the roasting pan so there’s about ½ inch to 1 inch of water, then the whole contraption goes in the oven to bake.
+This means that the outside of the springform pan is wrapped tightly, then placed in a large roasting pan.
+Boiling water is poured in the roasting pan so there’s about 1 inch of water, then the whole contraption goes in the oven to bake.
 You can see what I mean in the photo below.

 The water in the roasting pan keeps moisture in and minimizes changes in temperature.
 This means your cheesecake stays extra creamy and reduces the risk of the cheesecake cracking.